Mildly dissipative diffeomorphisms of the disk with zero entropy: Dynamics of the H enon map

 \subsection{Final remark: trapping discs for the H\'enon map}

-We propose an alternative proof to corollary~\ref{c.henon} in the case where the H\'enon map $f_{b,c}$ is orientation-preserving (i.e. $b\in (0,1)$).
+We propose an alternative proof to Corollary~\ref{c.henon} in the case where the H\'enon map $f=f_{b,c}$ is orientation-preserving (\emph{i.e.,} $b\in (0,1/4)$).
 Indeed the following proposition holds.
-One can then find a trapping disc and directly apply corollaries~\ref{c.structure} and~\ref{c.period} to $f_{b,c}$.
+When the dynamics of $f$ is not trivial, we can find a trapping disc for $f$ (whose boundary is the union of two compact graphs contained in the stable and unstable manifolds of a fixed point) and apply Corollaries~\ref{c.structure} and~\ref{c.period} directly to $f_{b,c}$.

 \begin{proposition} Any H\'enon map $f=f_{b,c}\colon (x,y)\mapsto (x^2+c+y,-bx)$ with jacobian $b\in (0,1)$ satisfies one of the following properties: \begin{itemize} \item[a)] There is no fixed point.
 All the orbits escape to infinity in the past and the future. \item[b)] The fixed points belong to a simple curve $\gamma\colon [0,+\infty)\to \RR^2$ whose image is invariant and which satisfies $\gamma(t)\underset{t\to+\infty}\longrightarrow \infty$.
 Any forward (resp. backward) orbit either converges to a fixed point or escape to infinity. \item[c)] There exist a topological disc $D\subset \RR^2$ trapped by $f$ and a simple curve $\gamma\colon \RR\to \RR^2$ whose image is invariant and which satisfies $\gamma(t)\underset{t\to+\infty}\longrightarrow \infty$ and $\gamma((-\infty,0])\subset D$ such that all the fixed points are contained in $D\cup \gamma(\RR)$.
-Any backward orbit either converges to a fixed point or escape to infinity.
-Any forward orbit either converges to a fixed point, escape to infinity, or is trapped by $D$. \item[d)] There is a fixed point with a homoclinic orbit.
+Any backward (resp. forward) orbit either converges to a fixed point, escapes to infinity or is (eventually) contained in $D$.
+See Figure~\ref{f.construction-trapped}. \item[d)] There is a fixed point with a homoclinic orbit.
 The topological entropy is positive. \end{itemize} \end{proposition} \begin{proof}[Sketch of the proof] If there is no fixed point, by Brouwer theorem, any orbit $(f^n(x))_{n\in\ZZ}$ converges to infinity when $n\to \pm \infty$ and the proposition holds.
-In the following we will thus assume that there exists at least one fixed point and that the topological entropy is positive.
+If there exists a fixed point with a homoclinic orbit, then the topological entropy is positive by Lemma~\ref{l.heteroclinic-cycle}.
+In the following we will thus assume that there exists at least one fixed point and that there is no homoclinic orbit.

 If $(x,y)$ is fixed, then $x^2+c-(1+b)x=0$.
 Hence there exists at most two fixed points.
 We denote by $q=(x_q,y_q)$ the point whose first coordinate satisfies $x_q=\frac{1+b}{2}+ \sqrt{\frac{(1+b)^2}{4}-c}.$ Note that it is a saddle-node fixed point when $4c=(1+b)^2$, and a hyperbolic saddle with positive eigenvalues otherwise.